 While criminal offences are outlined in Part 11 of the PSRs, such as misleading the FCA or Payment Systems Regulator, these criminal offences generally do not impact reputable businesses.

 Civil penalties for non-compliance pose a more common risk.
-These penalties can significantly impact firms, even for inadvertent breaches.
+These penalties can have a significant impact on firms, even for inadvertent breaches.

 If the FCA or Payment Systems Regulator identifies a potential breach, they will likely first enter into dialogue with you to learn more and ask you to put things right.
 If matters are not quickly resolved, the regulators may then use their powers to compel your business to act, or to stop you from doing something they believe could cause problems.

 In cases of severe or unrectified breaches, the regulators can launch formal investigations into potential wrongdoing.
-If a breach is subsequently proven, this could lead to significant sanctions on businesses or individuals, including substantial fines, mandatory customer compensation or public censure.
+If a breach is subsequently proven, it could lead to significant sanctions for businesses or individuals, including substantial fines, mandatory customer compensation, or public censure.

 The FCA’s primary aim in using its investigation and enforcement powers in the context of suspected unauthorised activities is to protect the interests of consumers.
 The FCA’s priority will be to confirm whether or not a regulated activity has been carried on in the United Kingdom by someone without authorisation or exemption, and, if so, the extent of that activity and whether other related contraventions have occurred.
 It will seek to assess the risk to consumers’ assets and interests arising from the activity as soon as possible.